ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

    Otherwise, each scope entry can be defined as a CBOR array, which contains:

-  - As first element, the identifier of the specific group or topic, encoded as a tstr.
+  - As first element, the identifier of the specific group, encoded as a tstr.

   - Optionally, as second element, the role (or CBOR array of roles) that the Client wishes to take in the group.
 This element is optional since roles may have been pre-assigned to the Client, as associated to its verifiable identity credentials.
 Alternatively, the application may have defined a single, well-known role for the target resource(s) and audience(s).